 Giving birth is a life and body-changing process, and sometimes, the only thing you want is to return to your pre-delivery activities.
 But, with a slew of recovery symptoms, and trying to acquaint yourself with this new post-baby bod, it's not always an easy transition back to normalcy.
 Will the pain ever subside?
 (Yes.)
 Will you ever feel rested again?
 (Doubtful.)
-And, most importantly, with summer looming on the horizon, can you swim after giving birth?
+And, most importantly, with summer looming on the horizon, will you be able to join your family in all the fun activities planned?

-Let's not joke around — recovering from birth is no easy feat and it should not be taken lightly.
+Sure you can, including swimming.
+But let's not joke around — recovering from birth is no easy feat and it should not be taken lightly.
 As Mayo Clinic noted, post-delivery symptoms can include sore breasts, constipation, vaginal bleeding, "after pains," and hot or cold flashes.
-Emotional post-delivery symptoms are no picnic either and could include "baby blues," or postpartum depression.
+Emotional post-delivery symptoms are no picnic either and could include "baby blues" or postpartum depression.
 Add this to the actual daunting task of caring for a newborn on very little sleep, and you may wonder how you're still standing.

 The truth, as Mayo Clinic mentioned, is that it took your body many months to prepare for birth, and it will take some time to recover from that process.
 If your baby was born via C-section, it could take even longer to recover from than if your baby was delivered vaginally.